EllisOsimen/Ensemble-Decision/README.md

 data. `annotation_1.nii.gz` is the training target for the random forest and for deriving weighted-consensus weights; testing annotations are used only for evaluation.

+The extracted TotalSegmentator v2.0.1 archive uses one `s####/` directory per CT scan, with the image stored as `ct.nii.gz` and individual anatomical masks under `segmentations/`.
+Its SuPreM application code is located under `SuPreM/target_applications/totalsegmentator/`.

 Place the required checkpoints under `SuPreM/pretrained_weights/`: